FlohGro-dev/Draftist/Draftist Instructions.md

 ## Support Development

 Draftist is completely free to use for you.
-Full licensing details can be found in the [GitHub repository](https://github.com/FlohGro-dev/Draftist).

-If this Action Group is useful for you and supports your workflows you can give something back to support development.
+However if this Action Group is useful for you and supports your workflows you can give something back to support development.
-I enjoy good coffee ☕️ (weather at home or in an actual coffee shop) and love pizza 🍕.
+I enjoy a good coffee ☕️ (weather at home or in an actual coffee shop) and love pizza 🍕.
 You can choose the amount you want to donate on those platforms.

 <a href="https://www.buymeacoffee.com/flohgro" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 220px !important;" ></a>